 A good financial plan should include an emergency fund.
 An emergency fund, which can go by many other names including “just-in-case money”, “emergency money” and “if something bad should happen money”, is money that can be used to cover unexpected emergencies when they arise.

 Starting an emergency fund is not necessarily hard to do.
 Some people have suggested depositing a large sum of money to get the fund going.
 Others believe that adding a little bit at a time is more realistic.
-How you choose to start the fund is totally up to you, and you are the only one than can decide how you want to build the fund and how much you can afford to contribute to the fund.
+How you choose to start the fund is totally up to you.
+You are the only one than can decide how you want to build the fund and how much you can afford to contribute to the fund.
 The emphasis, in my opinion, should be on making the decision to start the fund and recognising that there is a need for one.

 I think the rationale behind an emergency fund is to have enough money to cover you for a while should a really big emergency pop up.
 Some people choose to have a two month fund, which means that ALL of their expenses can be covered for two months.
 Others tend to be more forward thinking and accumulate savings to cover them for eight months to one year!